kuuurt13/ng-block-ui/README.md

 export class AppModule { }
 ```
 ### Usage
-Wrap your app components with the `block-ui` component in your app root component template.
+Wrap all components in your app root template with a `block-ui` component.

-Inject the `BlockUI` decorator into your component and declare a variable with the decorator.
+Import the `BlockUI` decorator into your component and declare a variable with the decorator.
 This decorator will auto wire this variable to the main Block UI instance of your app.

-To start blocking your app simply invoke the `start` method.
+To start blocking your app, simply invoke the `start` method.
 This method also can take a custom message to display while blocking.
 Once finished call the `stop` method to stop blocking the app.